purecharity/yipit/README.md

 Simple Ruby wrapper for the Yipit [API](http://yipit.com/about/api_overview/).
 [Yipit](http://yipit.com) features deals aggregated from a number of sources, includng Groupon, LivingSocial, Restaurants.com, and more.

+## Under development

+    This bitch ain't ready for production yet.
+Recognize.

 ## Installation